Q. How many residency positions are available at Beth Israel Deaconess Medical Center (BIDMC)?

 Q. What teaching experiences are available in the program?

-A. BIDMC's affiliation with MCPHS provides the resident with a number of teaching opportunities.
+A. BIDMC's affiliation with MCPHS University provides the resident with a number of teaching opportunities.
 The resident will serve as preceptor for APPE students on a six-week internal medicine rotation and will facilitate therapeutic seminars/patient case discussions at MCPHS.
 Didactic teaching opportunities, additional preceptor activities and departmental in-services all serve to enhance the teaching skills of the resident.